Emotional abuse

 • lack of confidence, withdrawn, wary or anxious;

-• lacking a close relationship with parent/carer;
+• lacking a close relationship with a parent/carer;

 • over reactions to mistakes;